 Your face is the palette of your emotions.
 If you’re lucky, you have a poker face that allows you to keep your feelings to yourself until, and unless, you want to reveal them.
 However, even the best poker face can’t disguise the most obvious facts about your face.
 According to social psychologists, your facial features lead others to make conclusions not only about how attractive you are, but also what attitudes you might be harboring.
 If we’re to believe some of the latest research, people with certain types of faces, especially women, seem to have particular types of attitudes.

-to be published in the Journal of Experimental Social Psychology tested whether people’s political leanings could be read from their faces.
+An upcoming study to be published in the Journal of Experimental Social Psychology tested whether people’s political leanings could be read from their faces.
 These people were not just ordinary U.S. citizens, however, they were 434 members of the U.S. House of Representatives.
 UCLA social psychologists Colleen Carpinella and Kerri Johnson began their study seeking to understand what type of effect the facial appearance of politicians would have on voters.
 They knew, from previous research that there were “cross-culturally consistent effects: appearance-based judgments inform political perceptions.”

 In the first study that Carpinella and Johnson conducted, the faces of current House of Representative members were subjected to a computer program that measured how “sex-typical” they were.
 The comparison image was a morphed version of the average woman's face.
 Based entirely on the computer program, the results showed a greater sex-typicality score for Republican than for Democratic women.
 In other words, the faces of Republican House members were, objectively speaking, more typically feminine than the faces of Democratic women.
 Not only was political party related to sex-typing of the faces of these Congresspersons.
 Among women, the women with the more conservative voting records had the more typically feminine faces compared to the women who voted along liberal lines.